 It should be noted that this article on estate taxes in Florida should be read with the Federal Estate Tax article.

 This will give you a better understanding of the entire estate tax umbrella.
-In Florida, we do not have State estate or inheritance taxes!
+In Florida, we do not have to State estate or inheritance taxes.
 Usually these taxes are for people who either own property in the state where they died (estate taxes) or inherit property from a resident of a specific state which imposes a tax for doing so (inheritance tax).

 Income received by the estate:

 If you move to Florida from another state, you should have all bank accounts, investment accounts, and any other assets moved to florida and titled appropriately to avoid any claims from your previous state.